amitech20/working-on-Readme/README.md

 **NEXT:**

-Install a virtual environment package
+Install and create a virtual environment package

 `pip install virtualenv`

-Create virtual Environment

 `python -m venv env`

-and activate it
+Before you can start using packages in your virtual environment you'll need to activate it, so activate the virtual environment

 `env/scripts/activate`